 On March 8th, 1971, eight ordinary citizens broke into an FBI office in Media, PA.
 Calling themselves the Citizens' Commission to Investigate the FBI, they removed every file in the office.
 Mailed anonymously, the stolen documents started to show up in newsrooms.
 The heist yielded a trove of damning evidence.
 The most significant revelation was COINTELPRO, a controversial, secret, illegal surveillance program overseen by lifelong Bureau director J. Edgar Hoover.
 Despite one of the largest investigations ever conducted, the FBI was unable to catch the burglars.
 Those responsible have never revealed their identities.
 Until now.
 For the first time the burglars have decided to speak about their actions.
 1971 is their story, examining the consequences and implications of their actions - then and now.
-Written by

 Did You Know?

 In the recreation of the crime scene which occurs during the Ali - Frazier fight of March 8th 1971, there are cut aways to another person in the building watching the fight.
 The fight was closed circuit only, and there was no cable TV in 1971, so anybody wanting to see the fight live either had to be in the arena or in theaters and auditoriums broadcasting the fight for a fee.
 See more

 Featured in Cameraperson

 I Spy (For The F.B.I.)

 Re-released in 1971 following the revelations of the Media Buglary See more